 How can I acquire the infection?

-Listeriosis is generally acquired from eating contaminated food.
-It can be acquired from various types of food but typically an issue with:
+Listeriosis is generally due to eating contaminated food.
+One acquires it from various types of food but typically an issue with:

 - Dairy products made from unpasteurized milk